Year One: core curriculum and qualifying exam

 The formal defense should be scheduled by March of the fourth year of full-time study in order to enable the student to make any necessary revisions prior to submitting the final manuscript for graduation in May of the fourth year.

 The defense of a doctoral dissertation is a formal public event.
-The chair of each committee and the doctoral student must coordinate with Linda Boyd on the scheduling and public announcement of the dissertation defense.
+The chair of each committee and the doctoral student must coordinate with SPPA administration for the scheduling and public announcement of the dissertation defense.

 This Page Last Modified On: